5 DIY Projects for the Teen Entrepreneur

 Looking for fun, easy ways to make some money on the side?
 The DIY industry may be the place for you.
 Not only are people interested in buying homemade crafts, but they’re also willing to drop some serious cash on it!
 Here are five projects that you can make and sell at home:

 Jewelry supplies in bulk can cost as little as $30, but you can sell a single pair of earrings or a necklace for at least $10 or $15.
 The more jewelry you make and sell, the bigger your profit margin will be as you become more experienced and well-known.

 Start simple, with basic designs and materials.
 But if you have a knack for it, consider upping the quality and complexity so that you can triple or quadruple your price.
 If you ensure good quality and customer service with whatever level of jewelry you create, it’ll be easy to get a high rating wherever you sell it.

 You can ask friends or family members to model the jewelry you make and post the pictures on social media to drum up more business!

 2. Wall Prints

 Posters, wall prints, and other forms of wall decor are consistently among the top-selling items on Etsy.
 The best part?
 The simplest wall prints are often the most popular.
 The best way to start is to think of an image, quote, or shape that you know to be popular.
-Examples include the “keep calm and carry on” craze and anything involving elephants.
+Examples include “keep calm and carry on”, “live, laugh, love”, or “gather” craze, and anything involving elephants, sloths, or unicorns.
+Keep your eye on whatever is trending at the moment!
 A basic print won’t sell for much more than $5 to $10, so try to make something that you can replicate easily and consistently.